collapsed-stacks/startups/questions/5976/standing-on-the-front-lines-if-finance.md

 - tagged: `startup-costs`, `yc-startup-school`, `startup-weekend`
 - score: -1

-<p>What play the important roles in pitching a great way to build capital?
+What play the important roles in pitching a great way to build capital?
-Other than the facts such as return,cash flow, revenue, etc.</p>
+Other than the facts such as return,cash flow, revenue, etc.

 ## Answer 5979